Phoenix and Peacock

 Rests in the gazebo enough.

-Entertains me with talks and laughs.
+Entertains me with talks and his laughs.